Limited support for New Forest

-We're not currently able to provide detailed weekly summaries for New Forest Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for New Forest Council.
+Running the service is expensive, and we need to cover our costs.

 Planning Committee - Wednesday, 8th May, 2024 9.00 am

-May 8, 2024 View on council website Watch video of meeting or read trancript
+May 8, 2024 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

 The council meeting focused on a contentious planning application involving amendments to a property in a conservation area.
 The discussion centered on whether the proposed changes were substantial enough to warrant re-consultation with the town council and if the design was sympathetic to the conservation area's character.